makrai/notes/naseem2204-benchmark-mental-pretrained.md

 1. Suicide: The widespread use of social media for expressing personal thoughts and emotions makes it a valuable resource for assessing suicide risk on social media.
-We used the following dataset to evaluate the performance of
-   * R-SSD (Cao+ 2019) dataset to evaluate the performance of our model
+We used the R-SSD dataset (Cao+ 2019) to evaluate our perf
 2. Stress: It is desirable to detect stress early in order to address the growing problem of stress.
 To evaluate stress detection using social media,
   * the Dreaddit (Turcan and McKeown, 2019) and SAD (Mauriello+ 2021) datasets